Missouri Court Records

 For additional queries, call the center staff at (573) 526–3669 or send them an email at dlrecords@dor.mo.gov.

 Personal information contained in Missouri driver records is deemed confidential information.
-They are only accessible to the record owners and those exempted by the Federal Driver’s Privacy Protection Act under Public Law 106–69, Section 350.
-Driver records without personal information are considered public records in Missouri.
+They are typically only accessible to the record owners and those exempted by the Federal Driver’s Privacy Protection Act under Public Law 106–69, Section 350.
+Driver records without personal information may be considered public records in Missouri.
 Thus, anyone can request such documents in person, by mail, or fax through the processes explained above.
 Typically, picture identification is not required when requesting driver records without personal information.

-How can I Find a Lost Traffic Ticket in Missouri?
+How Can I Find a Lost Traffic Ticket in Missouri?

 In Missouri, persons looking to find information on a lost traffic citation may do so by searching Case.net by name (exactly as seen on the driver’s license.)